viam-labs/viamcodelabs/site/viamguides/src/air-quality/air-quality.md

     ```
 1. Copy and paste [this sample code](https://github.com/loopDelicious/viam-pm25-process/blob/main/process.py) into the new file `process.py`.
 This code will allow your Raspberry Pi to connect to both our sensor and plug and execute our logic.
 1. Now it's time to move your control code to your Raspberry Pi device.
 [SSH into your Raspberry Pi](https://docs.viam.com/installation/prepare/rpi-setup/#connect-with-ssh) if you're not already SSH'd.

-1. From the SSH prompt on your Raspberry Pi, create a directory called `process` to hold your code.
-And then, change into that directory.
+1. From the SSH prompt on your Raspberry Pi, install the Python package manager.
     ```bash
-    $ mkdir process
-    $ cd process
+    $ sudo apt install -y python3-pip
     ```
-1. Install the Python package manager.
-    ```bash
-    $ sudo apt install python3-pip
-    ```
-1. Install the Viam Python SDK **into that new directory**.
+1. Install the Viam Python SDK into a new directory called `process`.
     ```bash
     $ pip3 install --target=process viam-sdk
     ```